xabk/ue-loc-tools/sync-guide.md

 Type `python loc-sync.py` to run the script and you'll see the task lists available (configured in base.config.yaml).

-# Loc Sync task lists
+# Loc sync task lists
 When you run the loc sync script it reads tasks, parameters and task lists from base.config.yaml and prints them out for you to choose.